ruchinksinha/xam-hub-application/README.md

    - System will auto-capture its WiFi info
    - Then it will work when WiFi-only

-2. **Hotspot SSID different from configuration**
+2. **Hotspot SSID different from configuration (shows "Hotspot" instead of "AndroidFlashHub")**
-   - Configuration changes require hotspot restart
+   - This happens when NetworkManager creates a default hotspot
-   - Stop and start the hotspot from Admin Centre
+   - **Solution**: Stop the hotspot in Admin Centre, wait 5 seconds, then start it again
-   - Or restart the server
+   - The system will now use your configured SSID
+   - Old connections are automatically deleted

 3. **DHCP lease file not accessible**
    - Check permissions: `/var/lib/NetworkManager/dnsmasq-*.leases`